Become a member!

 Your store might not care as much about social influence, but the principle is here:

-- Registered users are more valuable than people checking out as guests.
+- Registered users are more valuable than guests

 Make sure you continuously engage these more valuable buyers with something exciting.